-MSTP provides testing materials for home school educators in Minnesota.
-The program’s services meet the State of Minnesota yearly requirement for nationally norm-referenced standardized achievement examinations for home schools.
+MSTP provides testing materials for homeschool educators in Minnesota.
+Our testing options help homeschool educators meet the Minnesota yearly testing requirement for their students.

 Interest Determination, Exploration and Assessment System (IDEAS) (Grades 7-12, adult):

 The Interest Determination, Exploration and Assessment System (IDEAS) is a self-scoring inventory that helps introduce middle school, junior high, and high school students and adults to career options and the world of work.
 Brief and easy to score and interpret, IDEAS identifies interests that can affect educational and vocational planning and direction.